 The Wentworth Campus Network is based on a high-speed Gigabit-Ethernet optical fiber backbone which means that all the buildings on campus are connected via optical fiber operating at Gigabit speed.
 All physical connection ports support 10 and 100 Megabit per second (Mbps), and Gigabit Mbps fully-switched Ethernet.
 Direct access to the Campus Network is available throughout the entire campus, including administrative offices, academic departments, student residences, classrooms, and labs.
 Most of the campus is accessible via wireless connectivity with additional coverage areas being added and updated on a regular basis.
 Members of the Wentworth community stay in touch through Leopard Connection (LConnect), a full-service online portal application.
 LConnect is both a gateway to additional information and campus resources and is also a destination site where users can maintain and organize information, news, e-mail, announcements, event updates, participation in virtual groups, and many other functions.

-Wentworth’s laptop program provides all students and faculty members with laptop computers installed with high-end software customized to meet both the academic requirements and industry demands for their specific major.
-Architecture and Design & Facilities students are provided with Mac Book Pro laptops.
-Students in other academic programs (Applied Math and Science; Civil, Construction, and Environment; Computer Science and Systems; Electronics and Mechanical; and Humanities, Social Sciences, and Management) are provided with Lenovo laptops.
+Wentworth‘s laptop program provides all students and faculty members with laptop computers installed with high-end software customized to meet both the academic requirements and industry demands for their specific major.
+Architecture and design students are provided with Mac Book Pro laptops, while students in other academic programs are provided with Lenovo laptops..
 To ensure that the students have the most updated computers and software, the laptops are refreshed in their junior year.
 Seniors keep their laptop upon graduation.

 Laboratory and Studio Facilities